- SUSTAINABLE ECONOMIC DEVELOPMENT

 (as at: 31.12.2022)

-Germany and Pakistan have been partners in sustainable development since 1957.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Pakistan since 1963 and has maintained a country office in the capital, Islamabad, since 1990.
+Germany and Pakistan have been engaged in development cooperation since 1961.
+Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Pakistan since 1963 and has maintained a country office in the capital, Islamabad, since 1990.

 Working on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 As part of the EU’s Team Europe, GIZ contributes to achieving the United Nations Sustainable Development Goals.
 Its work focuses on the following priority areas: